grahamb/tab_overview_sample_zimlet/README.md

 * The Dwt toolkit contains methods for creating trees and tree items (DwtTree.js and DwtTreeItem.js).
 These appear to be used by the 'first-party applications' (e.g. Mail, Calendar)
 * The Dwt methods (like all of Dwt) are poorly documented.
-* Zimbra's own tab zimlets (e.g. Social, Broadsoft) do not use the Dwt framework for creating trees; rather, they have hard-coded HTMl which mimics the same structure.
+* Zimbra's own tab zimlets (e.g. Social, Broadsoft) do not use the Dwt framework for creating trees; rather, they have hard-coded HTML which mimics the same structure.

 I'm not a big fan of hard-coding HTML into JavaScript; it makes for ugly code and is inflexible.
 For example, there's no good way to programmatically manipulate the tree once it has been rendered.
 Also, it's hard to generate a tree from dynamically-generated data (e.g. a chunk of JSON retrieved from a remote server).
 I knew there must be a better way, so I set out to build it.

 ## The Solution

 I like JSON and using object literals to describe data.
 A folder structure can be easily defined in an object literal:

-`
-var folderGroups = [
+`var folderGroups = [
 	{
 		name: "Group One",
 		id: "tabsample_groupOne",